ec-jrc/re3gistry/documentation/user-manual.md

 The actions of proposed changes are grouped by register.

-A submitting organisation user can discard the proposal unless this has already been bubmitted to the control body.
+A submitting organisation user can discard the proposal unless this has already been submitted to the control body.
 If the "**discard**" button is clicked, a confirmation will be asked to the user.

 ![Menu item, submitting organisations](images/menu-submittingorganisations.png)